by Emily Gindlesparger

 in the King Canyon area.
 As its name suggests, you’ll see hike past old mines, and in Spring the canyon sides become blanketed in bright orange poppies.
 This low-elevation trail is best in cooler months.
 Petroglyphs are tucked into the rock walls along the sandy wash, making King Canyon the best vantage to experience classic Sonoran desert in all of its biological and cultural diversity.

 is the crown jewel of the Santa Catalinas, with soaring rock walls, grand sycamores and cottonwoods, and dearly coveted water.
-The $5 park fee is put to good use: a paved 3.8 mile road makes the canyon accessible to runners and walkers, or you can ride the tram ($10) with guided narration of this unique biome.
+The $5 park fee is put to good use: a paved 3.8-mile road makes the canyon accessible to runners and walkers, or you can ride the tram ($10) with a guided narration of this unique biome.
 Trails branch off onto ridgelines and dramatic side canyons, including Bear Canyon and the cool pools under Seven Falls

 .
 A short loop hike

-can be done that will take you through dry desert full of cactus to a lush riparian are full of trees above an old dam, that is a fantastic way to get your feet wet at Sabino Canyon.
-Fall, winter and spring are the best times to enjoy the water, which can be reduced to a trickle in summer—though July monsoons temporarily replenish it with thunderstorms.
+can be done that will take you through the dry desert full of cactus to a lush riparian are full of trees above an old dam, that is a fantastic way to get your feet wet at Sabino Canyon.
+Fall, winter, and spring are the best times to enjoy the water, which can be reduced to a trickle in summer—though July monsoons temporarily replenish it with thunderstorms.

 .
-To the north are views of the West Fork rift and summit of the Catalinas; to the south, the whole Tucson valley is laid out below.
+To the north are views of the West Fork Rift and summit of the Catalinas; to the south, the whole Tucson valley is laid out below.
 The most comfortable temps are fall through spring, but you’ll see locals in broad sun hats tackling the heat through the summer; this trail is just that beautiful.

 skirts a canyon side in the Rincon Mountains.
 Encompassed by Saguaro National Park East, this trail is marked by mature saguaros and polished granite boulders, following an intermittent streambed that leads to Bridal Wreath Falls